Skip to main content

 Please call the FX Department at 626-279-3235 for the most current rate.

-May 15, 2024
+July 15, 2024

 bar graph shows overnight changes in major currencies around the world

-The Federal Reserve Bank of New York released a report showing regional manufacturing activity unexpectedly contracted at a slightly faster rate in May.
-The New York Fed said its general business conditions index edged to a negative 15.6 in May from a negative 14.3 in April, indicating a contraction.
-Economists had expected the index to rise to a negative 10.0.
-Looking ahead, the New York Fed said optimism about the outlook remained subdued, although firms still expect conditions to improve over the next six months.
-05/15/2024 - 08:41:00 (RTTNews)
+A report released by the Federal Reserve Bank of New York showed regional manufacturing activity contracted at a slightly faster rate in July.
+The New York Fed said its general business conditions index edged down to a negative 6.6 in July from a negative 6.0 in June, with a negative reading indicating a contraction.
+Economists had expected the index to come in unchanged.
+Looking ahead, the New York fed said firms remained optimistic conditions would improve in the months ahead, although the index for future business conditions fell to 25.8 in July from 30.1 in June.
+07/15/2024 - 08:38:00 (RTTNews)

 This market update is prepared by Cathay Bank for informational purposes only and does not constitute any form of legal, tax or investment advice, nor should it be considered an assurance or guarantee of future exchange rate movements or trends.
 This information is provided without regard to the specific objectives, financial situations or needs of any recipient.
 Cathay Bank does not make any representations or warranties about the accuracy, completeness or adequacy of this market update.